Neep Help? Email us at [email protected]

 Eliminating and Preventing Microorganisms in the Operating Room

-This year, 1 in 31 surgical patients in the United States will develop an SSI, translating to over 157,000 cases annually.
+This year, 1 in 31 surgical patients in the United States will develop a Surgical Site Infection (know as SSI), translating to over 157,000 cases annually.
 These infections not only cause needless patient suffering but also account for a significant proportion of healthcare-associated infections, driving up healthcare costs and taxing medical resources.
 Moreover, the rise of antibiotic-resistant microorganisms adds a new layer of complexity to this already critical issue, making prevention and management even more challenging.

 Even with modern sterilization techniques, certain resilient strains, such as Methicillin-resistant Staphylococcus aureus (MRSA) and Clostridium difficile, can persist and cause hospital-acquired infections.
 This article delves into the specific challenges microorganisms pose in the OR, their modes of entry into a patient’s body, potential consequences, and mitigation strategies.